 Snowy Hydro has daily flexibility in releasing water from the Scheme but has to deliver against annual targets for releases.
 This enables it to run the electricity business, while providing long-term security to the downstream water users.

-As achieving price release volumes as each point is complex, the licence allows some shortfalls and excesses to be added or subtracted to the following year’s target.
+As achieving price release volumes at each point is complex, the licence allows some shortfalls and excesses to be added or subtracted to the following year’s target.

 Snowy Hydro also has to fund both the debt and operating costs of the Scheme through its participation in the highly-competitive National Electricity Market.

-Snowy Hydro is required to make environmental releases into the Snowy River below Jindabyne Dam and into Murrumbidgee River below Tantangara Dam
+Snowy Hydro is required to make environmental releases into the Snowy River below Jindabyne Dam and into the Murrumbidgee River below Tantangara Dam.

 Daily release patterns are notified to Snowy Hydro from NSW DPIE Water in February of the preceding water year.
 These can be changed by NSW DPIE Water at any time, and all updates are uploaded to this website.

-Our Water Release and Compliance Reports can be found here.
+Our Annual Water Operating Plan and historical Compliance Reports can be found here.

 RELEASES TO IRRIGATORS

 Importantly, Snowy Hydro does not determine releases to irrigators.
 Water released from the Murray and Tumut developments is re-regulated for irrigation and other purposes at Hume Dam on the River Murray and Blowering Dam on the Tumut River, neither of which are owned or controlled by Snowy Hydro.

 Along the River Murray, water releases for extractive and environmental uses are managed by the Murray-Darling Basin Authority.
 The Murray-Darling Basin Authority principally manages this through releases from Dartmouth and Hume Dams.

 Along the Murrumbidgee River, water releases for extractive and environmental uses are managed by WaterNSW.
 WaterNSW principally manages this through releases from Blowering and Burrinjuck Dams.

 Snowy Hydro does not have control over the operations of Hume, Blowering, Dartmouth or Burrinjuck Dams.

 Snowy Scheme storage levels are referred to in different measurements: ‘Active Storage’ and ‘Gross Storage’.